Safety on site

 Contractors undertaking work at a Viterra site must have a valid SitePass registration.
 Their company and their own registration must show that all relevant information/inductions have been uploaded/completed.

-From 1 August 2017, only a valid SitePass registration, for contractors undertaking work, will be accepted at Viterra sites.
+Only a valid SitePass registration, for contractors undertaking work, will be accepted at Viterra sites.

 SitePass is an online system that allows contractors to self-register and upload qualifications, licences and insurances, and provides online induction training relevant to the type of contractor.
 It also allows Viterra to provide consistent safety messaging to all contractors and ensures contractors are aware of our site operations and are therefore better equipped to conduct their work in a safe environment.